Real Range Calculator

 If the EV is an older model, its battery may not hold a charge as well as it did when new.
 This can lead to a reduced range.

-In this situation, an extra field is shown allowing adjustments to State of Health (SoH).
+If the EV is no longer available new (used only), an extra field is shown allowing adjustments to State of Health (SoH).
 More dealers are beginning to test EV batteries, providing an SoH estimate.
 If you have a number, adjust the slider to get a more accurate estimate of range.

 See more about battery life.